Landing page redesign

 - Low landing page experience score in the Quality Score breakdown.

-- Strong CTR paired with weak conversion rate.
-The ad attracts clicks but the page doesn't convert.
+- Strong CTR paired with weak conversion rate, the ad earns clicks but the page doesn't convert.

-- Messaging mismatch between the ad copy and the landing page.
+- A message mismatch between the ad copy and the landing page.

-Accepting hands off to the landing page assistant.
+Accepting the offer hands off to the Landing Page Agent.

 On direct request